Mega Man Legends 2: Reception

 The graphics received a mixed to positive reception.
-The graphic design and style was praised, but still reviewers criticized that the level design was still blocky and primitive.
+The graphic design and style was praised, but reviewers criticized the level design, saying it was still blocky and primitive.
 The story and cutscene animation were universally praised, and compared to watching an anime.
 In comparison to the first game, the story was also found to be darker and deeper.
-Eurogamer also focused in this, finding the game's story to be a more "rolling narrative rather than a simple 'click the face, beat the boss, save the world' sort of cop-out" comparing it with the original 2D series.
+Eurogamer also focused on this, finding the game's story to be a more "rolling narrative rather than a simple 'click the face, beat the boss, save the world' sort of cop-out" comparing it with the original 2D series.
 Sound effects and music were likewise well-received, with the exception of Mega Man's voice, which was derided as too feminine.

 Samuel Bass reviewed the PlayStation version of the game for Next Generation, rating it three stars out of five, and stated that "A fun game held back by pig-headed camera design."

 GameRankings had an average of 76.60% for the PS version, while Metacritic had 76 favorable reviews out of 100 for it.
 In a 2007 retrospective of the Mega Man series, Jeremy Parish of 1UP.com ranked Mega Man Legends 2 as "Worth it!", praising its graphical improvements over the first title and commenting that its unresolved ending is "one of gaming's greatest injustices".
 In a similar feature, GameSpot stated that the game could "fix lot of the flaws in the original and [Mega Man Legends 2] is a substantial improvement upon the Legends formula".
 1UP.com analyzed Legends 2's ending and found it unfortunate as the plot involving the Elder System mentioned in the game's ending remained unresolved.

 The PlayStation version of Mega Man Legends 2 was the 139th best-selling video game in Japan in 2000 at 88,131 units sold.
 The PSP version of the game barely made it into the Famitsu top 500 best-sellers list in Japan for 2005 at a mere 15,309 units sold by the end of the year.